QingchuanLyu/Predicting-Walmart-Food-Sales/README.md

 # Time-Series-Analysis
-Folder 1: Coding Homework for Empirical Econometrics contains my independent Matlab code written from scratch for a graduate course.
-They're short helper functions.
+Folder 1: Coding Homework for Empirical Econometrics shows how I recreated built-in functions from scratch for a graduate course.

-Folder 2: Walmart Unit Sales Forecasting contains my Python code for time-series modeling.
-It's a five-fold LightGBM time-series model.
+Folder 2: Walmart Sales Prediction contains my Python code for time-series modeling, data investigation and modeling included.